lonely-lockley/spacial-concurrent-hamt/README.md

 `SpatialConcurrentTrieMap` is an adaptation of [romix / java-concurrent-hash-trie-map](https://github.com/romix/java-concurrent-hash-trie-map) that uses H3 cell identifiers as the map hierarchical keys.
 It allows performing various spatial operation at any resolution.
 This data structure keeps all properties of the original implementation.<br />
 `Tracker` is a demonstration of how a set of moving objects may be tracked and searched using the basic map as an underlying storage.

 Please note, that since H3 cell id has more levels than an average hash trie (base cell + 15 resolution levels), basic map operations are expected to be slower that in the original implementation.
-Performance test results to compare various implementations will be added later.
+Performance tests were added to java/jmh directiry.

 A detailed tech writeup about this implementation may be found at [medium.com](https://medium.com/@lonelylockley/combining-h3-hexagons-and-ctries-for-effective-spatial-search-eafedb9a8dc8)